owkin/FLamby/integration/fedbiomed/flamby-integration-into-fedbiomed.md

 ## Fed-BioMed installation

 Before running the examples in the notebook, it is necessary to have Fed-BioMed installed on your machine.
-An easy-to-follow guide is available [here](https://fedbiomed.gitlabpages.inria.fr/latest/tutorials/installation/0-basic-software-installation/) to help you with the process: .
+An easy-to-follow guide is available [here](https://fedbiomed.gitlabpages.inria.fr/latest/tutorials/installation/0-basic-software-installation/) to help you with the process.

+Additionnal notes:

+- To make the integration work at the moment, it is necessary to have a local version of the FLamby package on your computer.

+- Replace the path to this local package in fedbiomed-node.yaml or fedbiomed-node-macosx.yaml & fedbiomed-researcher.yaml or fedbiomed-researcher-macosx.yaml (these environment files are located in `/fedbiomed/envs/development/conda/`) with the one on your computer.

+- Run the dataset creation scripts of any FLamby dataset you want to make available to Fed-BioMed (the process is detailed in a doc file for each dataset).

+- You can now follow the next steps to launch Fed-BioMed components.

 ## Launching Fed-BioMed components (FLamby datasets configuration)